StefanThaenert/FCND-Controls-CPP/README.md

 Adaption of Altitude Control

-Comment: In addtion to adapt the controler I also changed the inital mass of the quad.
+Comment: In addtion to adapt the controler I also increased the inital mass of the quad so that the "real" mass and the assumed mass of the quad are closer.
+This leads to a little overcontrol in the 2 left cases, but in total to a sufficant solution.

 Quad behaviour
 <p align="center">